ewhicher/matter/content/collections/case_studies/launching-the-future-of-connected-vehicles.md

         testimonials:
           -
             id: lbxxn8vt
-            quote: '“The team at Active Matter quickly grasped the complexity, ambition and opportunity BlackBerry IVY presents for us as a business.
-They seamlessly integrated into the BlackBerry IVY product team, and together they’ve helped deliver two memorable launch experiences for the audience at CES.”'
+            quote: 'The team at Active Matter quickly grasped the complexity, ambition and opportunity BlackBerry IVY presents for us as a business.
+They seamlessly integrated into the BlackBerry IVY product team, and together they’ve helped deliver two memorable launch experiences for the audience at CES.'
             name: 'Peter Virk – Vice President, IVY Product & Ecosystem at BlackBerry' -
     type: paragraph